Filipstad Municipality: Demographics

-2022

 This is a demographic table based on Filipstad Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

 In total there were 10,387 residents with 7,763 Swedish citizen adults eligible to vote.
-The political demographics were 46.5 % for the left bloc and 52.3 % for the right bloc.
-Filipstad is generally a low-income municipality, with low attainment of college degrees and about 22 % were of foreign background.
+The political demographics were 46.5% for the left bloc and 52.3% for the right bloc.
+Filipstad is generally a low-income municipality, with low attainment of university degrees and about 22% were of foreign background.
+Indicators are in percentage points except population totals and income.